The Case of the Scorpion's Tail

-The Case of the Scorpion's Tail (La coda dello scorpione) is a 1971 giallo film directed by Sergio Martino and starring George Hilton and Anita Strindberg alongside Ida Galli, Janine Reynaud, Alberto de Mendoza, and Luigi Pistilli.
+The Case of the Scorpion's Tail (La coda dello scorpione; La cola del escorpión) is a 1971 Italian-Spanish giallo film directed by Sergio Martino and starring George Hilton, Anita Strindberg, Alberto de Mendoza, Ida Galli, Luigi Pistilli, and Janine Reynaud.
 The film follows a string of murders occurring after the sudden death of a businessman with a valuable life insurance policy.

 Plot

 In London, Lisa Baumer, who is engaged in an extramarital affair with George Barnet, is informed that her husband Kurt has died in a plane explosion en route to Tokyo and that she will receive a life insurance payout of $1 million in Athens.
 Lisa's former lover Philip threatens to expose a possibly incriminating letter from her unless she pays him off for it.
 A man murders Philip in his apartment and steals the letter before Lisa arrives.

 Lisa travels to Athens, followed by insurance investigator Peter Lynch.
 At the hotel restaurant, Lisa tells Peter that she knows his identity and that she did not kill her husband.
 Lisa goes to meet Kurt's mistress Lara and her hitman Sharif, who murdered Philip and stole the letter, unbeknownst to Lisa.
 Lara accuses Lisa of planning the death of Kurt, who she says intended to divorce Lisa, marry Lara, and make her his beneficiary.
 Lara threatens to blackmail Lisa or have Sharif kill her if she refuses to sign half the payout over to Lara.
 Lisa escapes, aided by Peter.
 The next day, Lisa cashes the insurance check and plans to catch an evening flight to Tokyo for a rendezvous with Barnet.
 Peter is nearly run over by Sharif while investigating Kurt's villa.
 Lisa is later murdered in her hotel room, and the insurance money is stolen.

 Police inspector Stavros, working with Interpol agent Stanley, informs Peter that he is a suspect and confiscates his passport.
 Peter tails Stanley to Lara's apartment.
 Lara insists that she did not kill Lisa.
-Sharif nearly kills the eavesdropping Peter before fleeing.
+Sharif nearly kills the eavesdropping Peter and flees.
 Peter accuses Lara of having Lisa killed and trying to kill him, which she denies.
 Peter meets Cléo, a journalist assigned to the case, and the two start a romantic affair and investigate together.
 Sharif ransacks Peter's hotel room but finds no evidence to implicate Peter in Lisa's murder.
 Lara and Sharif are later murdered.
 Stanley informs Cléo about the murders.
 After Peter leaves Cléo's apartment, a figure tries to murder her.
 Peter returns, having forgotten his car keys, and the figure flees.
 Afterward, Stanley discovers a scorpion-shaped cufflink on the floor.